jorgemunozl/psiformer_torch/research/Development.md

 ---
-tags:
-  - baby
 date: 2025-10-23 19:32
-modified: 2025-11-01 20:53
+modified: 2025-11-02 17:15
 ---
-# Developing of a Transformed based architecture to solve the Time Independent Many Electron Schrodinger Equation
+# Development of a Transformed based architecture to solve the Time Independent Many Electron Schrodinger Equation

 ## Table of Contents
 1. [Abstract](#Abstract)
 2. [Introduction](#Introduction)